 With your expertise in the market you’ll likely be able to figure out the demographics of the people you want to target.
 With Facebook, you can define your target audience by age range, specific income level, location, and other common interests.

 Think through these things carefully because you’ll want to refer back to these qualities when targeting your audience for your Facebook ads.

 4. Know Your Goals and Determine Your KPIs

 Now that you know who you’re speaking to, it’s time to really flesh out your goals and learn how to track their success.
 Let’s go back to our steel building manufacturer example.

 What goals might you in mind?
 We know that the manufacturer wants to get more business owners to their informational session, so a good goal for her Facebook advertising campaign might be to get a certain number people to register for the session.
 Now that you have your specific goal, you've established your success measure.

 Pro Tip: Using KPIs or key performance indicators is just a fancy way of saying you have measurement goals set for your business objectives.

 If you have any experience in holding business events, you know that the amount of people who RSVP for an event generally doesn’t match the number who actually attend.
 Our steel building manufacturer is a pro and knows that for every 10 people that RSVP only half show up.
 The manufacturer might also assume (or know from past experience) that for every 10 people who attend the information session, one of those people become a customer.
 For their particular case, getting two customers that purchase over the coming 2 years would be a success.

 If we work backwards we could determine that one of the KPIs for the campaign would be a certain number of registrations to the event.
 So, for 2 customers they’d need at least 20 people to show up, which would mean they'd need 40 people to RSVP.
-The 40 registrations through Facebook advertising would be a KPI to track success for the campaign.
+The 40 registrations through Facebook ads would be a KPI to track success for the campaign.